benhoyt/benhoyt.github.com/writings/go-1brc.md

 }
 ```

-**Processing the input file in parallel provides a huge win over r1, taking the time from 1 minute 45 seconds to 24.3 seconds.** For comparison, the previous "optimised non-parallel" version, solution 7, took 25.8 seconds.
-So for this case, parallelisation is a bit faster than optimisation -- and quite a bit simpler.
+**Processing the input file in parallel provides a huge win over r1, taking the time from 1 minute 45 seconds to 22.6 seconds.** For comparison, the previous "optimised non-parallel" version, solution 7, took 22.1 seconds.
+So for this case, optimisation is a bit faster than parallelisation, but they're coincidentally very similar.

 ## Solution 9: all optimisations plus parallelisation

 For [solution 9](https://github.com/benhoyt/go-1brc/blob/master/r8.go), our last attempt, we'll simply combine all the previous optimisations from r1 through r7 with the parallelisation we did in r8.

 I've used the same `splitFile` function from r8, and the rest of the code is just copied from r7, so there's nothing new to show here.
-Except the results ... **this final version cut down the time from 24.3 seconds to 3.99 seconds, a huge win.**
+Except the results ... **this final version cut down the time from 22.6 seconds to 3.4 seconds, a huge win.**

 Interestingly, because all the real processing is now in one big function, `r9ProcessPart`, the profile graph is no longer particularly helpful.
 Here's what it looks like now: